JoLeeSoftwire/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 ## Running Tests
-These can be run in a docker container or locally you will need to run `poetry install` in order to run the tests locally, or build the docker container once with `docker build --target test --tag todoapp-test .` to run tests in docker
+These can be run in a docker container or locally.
+You will need to run `poetry install` in order to run the tests locally, or build the docker container once with `docker build --target test --tag todoapp-test .` to run tests in docker.
-To run all tests in docker: `docker run --env-file ./.env todoapp-test` To run all the tests locally: `poetry run pytest`
+To run all tests in docker: `docker run --env-file ./.env todoapp-test`.
+To run all the tests locally: `poetry run pytest`

 ### Unit tests
-to run them (and the integration tests) in the docker container: `docker run todoapp-test src/tests`
+To run them (and the integration tests) in the docker container: `docker run todoapp-test src/tests`

-to run them locally:
+To run them locally:
 navigate to the the `src/tests` directory run `poetry run pytest` to run all the unit and integration tests run `poetry run pytest <filename>` to run the unit tests in that file